Seteeri/Particle/README.md

 completely dynamic and an intrinsic property, similar to how Emacs allows everything to be customized through elisp.
-Teaching a lay user how to program is not a trivial task as it is inherently based upon the user's ability to think, a reflection of the mind if you will (the history and usefulness of VPLs are a good study).
+Teaching a lay user how to program is not a trivial task as it is inherently based upon the user's cognitive ability, a reflection of the mind if you will (the history and usefulness of VPLs are a good study).
 Having observed Blender's nodal workflow and Unreal's Blueprint system, I attempted to combine those models of interaction with the analogy of LEGOs, while at